microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraDeletedApplication.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-Permanently delete a recently deleted application object from deleted items.
+permanently delete a recently deleted application object from deleted items.
 After an item is permanently deleted, it can't be restored.

 For delegated scenarios, the calling user needs to have at least one of the following Microsoft Entra roles.

 - To permanently delete deleted applications or service principals: Application Administrator, Cloud Application Administrator, or Hybrid Identity Administrator.

-## EXAMPLES
+## Examples

 ### Example 1: Remove deleted application object